1. INTRODUCTION

 R U OK?
 Limited (ACN 138 676 829), also referred to in this Privacy Policy as R U OK?, we, us, or our, is a charitable organisation.

 We recognise that your privacy is very important to you and that you have a right to control your personal information.
 We know that providing personal information is an act of trust and we take that seriously.
-We are committed to protecting your personal information in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Cth) (Privacy Act).
+We are committed to protecting your personal information in accordance with our obligations under the Australian Privacy Principles in the Privacy Act 1988 (Cth) (Privacy Act).

 This privacy policy (Policy) explains how we collect, hold, use and disclose your personal information, and your privacy rights.
+We have a great team of staff and volunteers at R U OK? who help us do many of the things described in this Policy.

 2. WHAT INFORMATION DO WE COLLECT AND HOLD?